New Foundations: History

 In 1914, Norbert Wiener showed how to code the ordered pair as a set of sets, making it possible to eliminate the relation types of Principia Mathematica in favor of the linear hierarchy of sets in TST.
 The usual definition of the ordered pair was first proposed by Kuratowski in 1921.
 Willard Van Orman Quine first proposed NF as a way to avoid the "disagreeable consequences" of TST in a 1937 article titled New Foundations for Mathematical Logic; hence the name.
 Quine extended the theory in his book Mathematical Logic, whose first edition was published in 1940.
 In the book, Quine introduced the system "Mathematical Logic" or "ML", an extension of NF that included proper classes as well as sets.
 The first edition's set theory married NF to the proper classes of NBG set theory and included an axiom schema of unrestricted comprehension for proper classes.
 However, J. Barkley Rosser proved that the system was subject to the Burali-Forti paradox.
 Hao Wang showed how to amend Quine's axioms for ML so as to avoid this problem.
 Quine included the resulting axiomatization in the second and final edition, published in 1951.

 In 1944, Theodore Hailperin showed that Comprehension is equivalent to a finite conjunction of its instances, In 1953, Ernst Specker showed that the axiom of choice is false in NF (without urelements).
-In 1969, Jensen showed that adding urelements to NF yields a theory (NFU) that is provably consistent.
+In 1969, Ronald Jensen showed that adding urelements to NF yields a theory (NFU) that is provably consistent.
 That same year, Grishin proved NF_{3} consistent.
 Specker additionally showed that NF is equiconsistent with TST plus the axiom scheme of "typical ambiguity".
 NF is also equiconsistent with TST augmented with a "type shifting automorphism", an operation (external to the theory) which raises type by one, mapping each type onto the next higher type, and preserves equality and membership relations.